humdingerb/quicklaunch/ReadMe.md

 *	Change resizing of the main window to always fit the number of list items; font sensitive.
 *	Allow drag & drop of files from Tracker or items from the main window to the "ignore" list.
 	Allow removing multiple items from the "ignore" list.
 Also via _DEL_ key or a context menu.
+*	Show a "*" and make the item italic in the ignore list, if it's not a file, but a folder+subfolders that gets ignored.
 *	Improved page up/down scrolling.
 *	Apply "Always on top" setting only to the main window when there's no setup window open.
 The "ignore" file dialog has issues when it's modal too: you couldn't drag & drop files/folders into it...
 *	Open and close the Setup window with _ALT_+_S_.